 - Any claim that a third-party plug-in such as a Flash or Java player is outdated in order to entice users to download software.

-- Content that can be deemed as maliciously exploiting or capitalizing on public health crises, natural disasters, death or other relevant tragic events.
+- Content that can be deemed as harmful disinformation or maliciously exploiting or capitalizing on public health crises, natural disasters, death, or other relevant tragic events.

 Bid Response Requirements

 - When bidding on inventory, every advertiser appearing in an individual ad must be declared in the bid response.
 On the Magnite DV+ Platform, buyers should pass a URL or domain designating either the advertiser’s site or landing page of the campaign.
 On the Magnite CTV Platform, buyers should pass only the domain representing the actual advertiser’s site, which may not be the clickthrough URL.
 Bid responses may not list an “advertiser” that is actually an ad network or other entity that is serving arbitrary creatives, without declaring the individual advertisers actually appearing in ads that are served.

 - When bidding on inventory, bid responses must include creative IDs, advertiser URLs or domains (adomain) as described above, and all fields designated as mandatory in the Open RTB specification.

 - All ads served with the same creative ID must be for the same advertiser(s).
 Buyers may not use a single creative ID for multiple materially distinct ads—the creative ID must be representative of the advertiser that appears in the actual creative.
 Notwithstanding the above, on the Magnite DV+ Platform, A/B testing of different creative treatments for the same advertiser within the same creative ID is allowed, as is “dynamic creative optimization” and testing of slightly different retargeting offers for the same advertiser.

 - Buyers must comply with restrictions on creative content and formats that are described in bid requests, such as Open RTB’s imp.banner.battr, imp.video.battr, badv, etc.